 When making offers, we always have in mind that we want to bring together a group of students who will go on to become society’s future leaders.
 Even though some of you may not have graduated yet, you should already be looking to gain leadership experience where and when you can, whether that’s perhaps as part of a society at your university, or in a sports club you’re involved in.
 You should make sure this is clearly highlighted in your CV, and you may find it works well as an example when answering our career questions.

 Students will study a wide range of core business modules with a general focus on management, so you really should have a passion for starting a career in an innovative and dynamic business setting which will put your management theory and leadership skills into practice.

 You should have a genuine love of learning and a curiosity to seek out new ideas and challenges.
-We want to see that you are a big picture thinker and have the leadership skills to drive this thinking forwards.
+We want to see that you are a big-picture thinker and have the leadership skills to drive this thinking forwards.
 MSc International Management students can expect to take on the Leadership in Action module, which will build on and support your existing leadership qualities.

-A strong track record of leadership in any field – for example: professional experience and internships, sports, extra-curricular activities or community initiatives makes it clear to us that you have the future leadership potential we are looking for.
+A strong track record of leadership in any field – for example: professional experience and internships, sports, extra-curricular activities or community initiatives make it clear to us that you have the future leadership potential we are looking for.